Seven Days (magazine): H-Bomb satire

 In 1979, the United States federal government obtained a court order to prevent The Progressive magazine from publishing an article called "The H-Bomb Secret".
 The editorial team at Seven Days decided to publish its own satirical article titled, "How to Make Your Own H-Bomb", to demonstrate solidarity with The Progressive and to dramatize their defense of free speech.
 The tongue-in-cheek instructions advised readers to "Never make an A-bomb on an empty stomach" to avoid ingesting plutonium orally.
 To enrich uranium hexafluoride, the article instructed: "Attach a six-foot rope to a bucket handle.
 Now swing the rope (and bucket) around your head as fast as possible.
 Keep this up for about 45 minutes.
 Slow down gradually, and very gently put the bucket on the floor.
 The U-235, which is lighter, will have risen to the top, where it can be skimmed off like cream."
 According to the article, the aerated uranium should then be put into two stainless steel salad bowls and placed in a hollowed-out vacuum cleaner.
 It was written by Barbara Ehrenreich, Peter Biskind, Jane Melnick, and scientist Michio Kaku.

-On April 2, 1979, the publishers of Seven Days sued the federal government, alleging that a U.S. assistant attorney had intimidated its printers into stopping publication of its "H-bomb issue", which was originally scheduled to hit newsstands on March 31.
-Attorneys for Seven Days, Martin Stolar and William Kunstler, asked Federal Judge Kevin Duffy to issue an order to stop government interference, but Duffy refused after American Press Service of Gordonsville, Virginia, agreed to publish the magazine after all.
+On April 2, 1979, the publishers of Seven Days sued the federal government, alleging that a U.S. assistant attorney had intimidated its printer into stopping publication of its "H-bomb issue", which was originally scheduled to hit newsstands on March 31.
+Attorneys for Seven Days, Martin Stolar and William Kunstler, asked Federal Judge Kevin Duffy to issue an order to stop government interference, but Duffy refused after American Press Service of Gordonsville, Virginia, agreed to print the magazine after all.
 The article was finally published as the April 13, 1979, issue cover story.
 Excerpts from the Seven Days article were later published in The Washington Post.

 In 2009, lawyers for Binyam Mohamed said they believed their client was wrongfully detained at Guantanamo Bay prison for seven years, after having "confessed" to reading the article from Seven Days.